HyphenPolar/VRCXPlus/README.md

 # Disclaimer

+The provided code is intended for use with nightly builds only.
+It has been developed and tested with the latest nightly versions of the software and may not be compatible with stable or older versions.
+As such, it may contain experimental features or functionalities that could be subject to change.
+Use of this code in non-nightly builds is not recommended, and no guarantees or warranties are provided for its performance or stability outside of the nightly build environment.

+By utilizing this code, you acknowledge and accept the potential risks associated with using experimental software.
+Please ensure you are working in a nightly build environment to mitigate compatibility issues.

 This code is provided for educational purposes only.
 It is provided "as-is" without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability or fitness for a particular purpose.
 The author(s) shall not be liable for any damages arising from the use of this code.

 # Limitations of Liability